floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization.typ

 Design documents include API specifications, UML diagrams (such as class diagrams and sequence diagrams), and entity-relationship diagrams.
 Techniques using design documents either use a domain-driven approach, or a data-driven approach.
 Domain-driven approaches use domain-specific knowledge to identify microservice candidates, while data-driven approaches use knowledge about data storage and data flow to identify microservice candidates.
+Similar to requirements documents and models, design documents are often not available for legacy systems, although some design documents can be reconstructed from the software system (e.g., reverse engineering entity-relationship diagrams from the database schema).

 #cite(<migrating_legacy_software>, form: "prose") enumerate three decomposition methods depending on the requirements of the business: (1) code based, (2) business domain based, and (3) data storage based.
 The authors suggest a code based approach as suitable for automatic decomposition of monoliths.